tuphan-dn/tuphan.dev/src/app/blog/zoom-out-the-ethereums-storage-layout/page.md

 Additionally, the data of `data[4][9].a` is locate at $x$, and the data of `data[4][9].b` is locate at $x+1$.

 All these knowledges is not really interesting.
 The thing we must notice is that the contract storage is a strip of 32-byte length slots.
-They key is a 32-byte integer and the value is a [RLP-encoded](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) 32-byte integer.
+The key is a 32-byte integer and the value is a [RLP-encoded](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/) 32-byte integer.

 ![Contract's Storage Layout](./contracts-storage-layout.jpg)